-This is a very interesting time to answer this question… the perfect storm has hit!
-I am currently wrapping up the school year filling out progress reports for students, writing letters of recommendation for many students, teaching a full week of lessons (including preparing 5 flutists for our university concerto competition), organizing master classes for Summer 2011, meeting with prospective students, and answering emails to potential students about our program and about the audition process at UCSB.
+This is a very interesting time to answer this question...
+I am currently wrapping up the school year filling out progress reports for students, writing letters of recommendation, teaching lessons, preparing for master classes this summer, meeting with prospective students, and answering emails to potential students about our program and about the audition process at UCSB.
 In addition to these responsibilities, quite a bit of time is dedicated to university activity that is not related specifically to the flute, such as reading and evaluating files for faculty personnel cases at my university, attending weekly faculty meetings and participating in committee meetings.
 Just as in college, I have to schedule my practice time into my day, otherwise it won’t happen.

-I am also practicing for a new recording project and preparing for upcoming tours.
+I am also practicing for upcoming tours.
 I am currently touring with the amazing pianist Dianne Frazer.
 She and I have been playing recitals together since 1985 when we were colleagues teaching at Capital University in Columbus, Ohio.
 Throughout the years we have performed at universities and music schools across the nation including the Juilliard and Manhattan Schools of Music, USC, Northwestern and Peabody as well as at flute societies and national music society’s conventions.
-Last year we were showcased at the famous Crystal Cathedral in California!
-We have been presenting between 15 and 20 recitals for the past 3 years throughout North America and have a full schedule of performances booked in 2011.

-5. Can you tell us a bit more about your upcoming recording project?
+11. Can you tell us about your most recent recording projects?

-We have had great satisfaction in “fusing” lovely pieces together to make “sets” that combine standard flute pieces and transcriptions with compatible classical and popular works.
-The title for our CD is Fusion, and will feature our arrangements along with standard repertoire that will be presented in a flowing and merged style.
+Dianne Frazer and I “fused” lovely pieces together to make “mashups” that combine standard flute pieces and transcriptions with compatible classical and popular works.
+The title for our CD is Fusion, and features our arrangements along with standard repertoire presented in a flowing and merged style.
 In the past year, I recorded the World Premiere of Wa-Edah Ma, a new work for flute, oboe and bass by Matti Kovler on Diana Gannett’s CD entitled Artemis in the Oak Grove.
 ZAWA! contributed two World Premiere recordings of works by Cynthia Folio, Z3 and Elegy, on Cynthia’s CD Inverno Azul.

-6. What is included in your new trademarked seminar, entitled WHOLE FLUTES®?
+12. What is included in your trademarked seminar, entitled WHOLE FLUTES®?

 Thorough preparation must be evident.
 I listen for a developed tone in all registers and clean execution of major and minor scales, along with the chromatic scale.
 Convincing interpretation and commitment to the style of each of the chosen works is also considered.
 During the audition I assess competence, confidence and commitment.
 I often engage in a mini-lesson and/or a short interview with each student so that I may determine how responsive a prospective student will be to my suggestions.
 Given that there are many qualified and prepared students, two of the most important attributes of a competitive auditionee include exhibiting a positive spirit and possessing a passionate attitude toward learning.

 I had known many professional flutists who played Miyazawa flutes.
 My flute duo partner (Claudia Anderson from ZAWA!) was playing a Miyazawa flute when we established our duo.
 I was struck by the colors that were possible and also struck by the versatility and flexibility that could be achieved with the instrument.
 I wanted a Miyazawa flute!
 I immediately bought a Boston Classic GS and then bought a gold Boston Classic.
-Recently, I purchased a Brogger System Platinum flute with gold keys and a Brögger System gold flute with silver keys.
+I also own a Brögger System platinum flute with gold keys and a Brögger System gold flute with silver keys.